MaisaaAhmadAli/Quantum-Tic-Tac-Toe/README.md

-Sure!
-Here's an example README file for your Quantum Tic-Tac-Toe game on GitHub:

 # Quantum Tic-Tac-Toe

 Quantum Tic-Tac-Toe is a game that combines elements of classical Tic-Tac-Toe with quantum mechanics.
 It introduces two game modes: Superposition and Entanglement, each offering a unique gameplay experience.
 This README file provides an overview of the game and instructions on how to use it.